sktime/skbase/enhancement_proposals/sbep_1.md

 #### BaseMetaObject

 The `BaseObject` interface is designed to make it easy for developers to provide uniform functionality for interacting with parametric objects in their projects.
 This makes is particularly helpful in use cases where working with collections of objects is important.
 For example, iterativately applying computations to a dataset is common-place in statistical and data processing applications.

 For example, `scikit-learn` and `sktime` include pipeline classes that let users easily iteratively apply a series of estimators to their data.
-Meanwhile, in data engineering pipelines data may undergo a series of transformations prior to being used or stored.s
+Meanwhile, in data engineering pipelines, data may undergo a series of transformations prior to being used or stored.

 `skbase` supports these use cases by providing `BaseMetaObject`to provide a high-level interface of working with classes composed of collections of `BaseObject`s or `BaseEstimator`s. `BaseMetaObject` expands on the `BaseObject` interface by expanding support for composite objects where parameter values include collections of `BaseObject`s.
 This includes built-in parameter getting/setting on nested `BaseObject`s when parameter values are collections of `BaseObjects`, and functionality for working with the tags of nested objects.

 ##### Base Pipeline Classes
 `skbase` intends to provide additional meta classes that expand on the `BaseMetaObject` API to include specific functionality for the type of common pipeline use cases found in `scikit-learn`, `sktime` and data processing workflows.
-This functionality will eventually be made available through two sub-classes of `BaseMetaObject`:
+This functionality will eventually be made available through two base pipeline classes:

-- `BasePipeline` expands on the `BaseMetaObject` framework by providing common functionality for (linear) stepped based pipelines like those found in `scikit-learn` and `sktime`
+- `BasePipeline` expands on the `BaseMetaObject` framework by providing common functionality for (linear) step based pipelines like those found in `scikit-learn` and `sktime`
 - `BaseDAGPipeline` expands on the `BaseMetaObject` framework by providing functionality for  pipelines composed of directed-acyclic graphs (DAGs)

 Each base pipeline class will focus on providing generic functionality for implementing the specific pipeline use case, while stopping short of implementing methods for fitting, transforming or otherwise updating the state of the pipeline.

 ### Tools For Working With Base Classes

-`skbase` should make it easy for developers to work with BaseObjects and create their own packages that follow `skbase`'s principles.
+`skbase` should make it easy for developers to work with `BaseObject`s and create their own packages that follow `skbase`'s principles.
 To accomplish this `skbase` includes tools that make it easier to accomplish common workflows that arise.